sarbull/sarbull.github.com/_posts/2025-01-29-how-to-version-my-rails-application.md

 ---
-title: How to version my rails application
+title:        "How to version my rails application"
+author:       "sarbull"
 ---

 ## Step 1